eligosource/eventsourced/README.md

 ![Example](https://raw.github.com/eligosource/eventsourced/master/doc/images/stackabletraits-5.png)

 This section modifies (and simplifies) the example from section [First steps](#first-steps) by making use of the stackable `Receiver`, `Emitter` and `Confirm` traits.
-In particular
+In particular, for the Scala API

 - `Processor` will be modified with `Emitter` (in addition to `Eventsourced`)
 - `Destination` will be modified with `Receiver` and `Confirm`

+For the Java API

+- `Processor` will extend `UntypedEventsourcedEmitter`
+- `Destination` will extend `UntypedConfirmingReceiver`

-Code from this section is contained in [StackableTraits.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/StackableTraits.scala) and can be executed from the sbt prompt with
+Code from this section is contained in [StackableTraits.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/StackableTraits.scala) and
+[StackableTraits.java](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/java/org/eligosource/eventsourced/guide/japi/StackableTraits.java).
+It can be executed from the sbt prompt with

+**Scala:**

     > project eventsourced-examples
     > run-main org.eligosource.eventsourced.guide.StackableTraits

-The new definition of `Processor`
+**Java:**

+    > project eventsourced-examples
+    > run-main org.eligosource.eventsourced.guide.japi.StackableTraits

+The new Scala definition of `Processor` now has a self-type `Emitter` and pattern-matches against events directly.
+The Java definition of `Processor` extends `UntypedEventsourcedEmitter` and also receives events directly (instead of `Message`s).

+**Scala:**

     class Processor extends Actor { this: Emitter => var counter = 0